Lower School Summer Challenges

 CTA Reading Challenge:

-Each book that is read must be listed on the form with a parent signature.
-Return the summer book challenge to your general studies teacher on the first day of school.
+Bring in a list of the books that you read or a copy of your child’s Summer Reading Challenge form from one of the local free library reading programs (Bexley, Columbus, etc) Return the summer book challenge to your general studies teacher on the first day of school.
 The prizes will be announced at that time.

 CTA Hebrew Challenge: